rbrandonc/COMP523_STO/README.md

-## Welcome to GitHub Pages
+## Welcome to Comp523 Project - Stop the Outbreak Page

 You can use the [editor on GitHub](https://github.com/IvyJy312/COMP523_BTO/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Project Description

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Design an interactive game to educate the visitors about the most effective tools to fight malaria outbreaks.

 ```markdown
 Syntax highlighted code block